MicrosoftDocs/Dynamics-365-Operations.da-dk/retail/prevent-discounts.md

 ---

-# <a name="prevent-discounts-for-retail-products"></a>Forhindre rabatter for detailprodukter
+# <a name="prevent-discounts-for-retail-products"></a><span data-ttu-id="94857-103">Forhindre rabatter for detailprodukter</span><span class="sxs-lookup"><span data-stu-id="94857-103">Prevent discounts for retail products</span></span>

 [!include[banner](includes/banner.md)]

-Der er forskellige grunde til, at detailhandlere ønsker at forhindre, at der kan ydes rabat på nogle produkter, enten fra en kampagne eller under et salg på POS.
+<span data-ttu-id="94857-104">Der er forskellige grunde til, at detailhandlere ønsker at forhindre, at der kan ydes rabat på nogle produkter, enten fra en kampagne eller under et salg på POS.</span><span class="sxs-lookup"><span data-stu-id="94857-104">There are various reasons why retailers may want to prevent some products from being discounted, either from a promotion or during the sale at the POS.</span></span>

-Følgende indstillinger, som findes under fanen **Retail** for frigivne produkter, tillader, at produktet konfigureres til at forhindre alle eller manuelle rabatter.
-Indstillingerne kan også angives på kategoriniveau fra detailkategorihierarkiet.
+<span data-ttu-id="94857-105">Følgende indstillinger, som findes under fanen **Retail** for frigivne produkter, tillader, at produktet konfigureres til at forhindre alle eller manuelle rabatter.</span><span class="sxs-lookup"><span data-stu-id="94857-105">The following options, which can be found on the **Retail** tab of released products, will allow the product to be configured to prevent all or manual discounts.</span></span> <span data-ttu-id="94857-106">Indstillingerne kan også angives på kategoriniveau fra detailkategorihierarkiet.</span><span class="sxs-lookup"><span data-stu-id="94857-106">The settings can also be specified at the category level from the retail category hierarchy.</span></span>

-**Forhindre alle rabatter**: Vælg denne indstilling for at forhindre, at alle typer rabatter kan anvendes på dette produkt.
-Dette omfatter kampagner, f.eks. mix og match, mængde- og tærskelrabatter samt manuelle linje- og transaktionsrabatter, der anvendes under et salg af en POS-bruger.
+<span data-ttu-id="94857-107">**Forhindre alle rabatter**: Vælg denne indstilling for at forhindre, at alle typer rabatter kan anvendes på dette produkt.</span><span class="sxs-lookup"><span data-stu-id="94857-107">**Prevent all discounts**: Select this option to prevent all types of discounts from being applied to this product.</span></span> <span data-ttu-id="94857-108">Dette omfatter kampagner, f.eks. mix og match, mængde- og tærskelrabatter samt manuelle linje- og transaktionsrabatter, der anvendes under et salg af en POS-bruger.</span><span class="sxs-lookup"><span data-stu-id="94857-108">This includes promotions such as mix and match, quantity and threshold discounts, as well as manual line and transaction discounts that are applied during a sale by a POS user.</span></span>

-**Forhindre manuelle rabatter**: Vælg denne indstilling for kun at forhindre de manuelle linje- eller transaktionsrabatter, der anvendes under et salg af en POS-bruger.
-Produkter, hvor denne indstilling er valgt, er stadig berettiget til kampagner, f.eks. mix og match, og mængde- og tærskelrabatter.
+<span data-ttu-id="94857-109">**Forhindre manuelle rabatter**: Vælg denne indstilling for kun at forhindre de manuelle linje- eller transaktionsrabatter, der anvendes under et salg af en POS-bruger.</span><span class="sxs-lookup"><span data-stu-id="94857-109">**Prevent manual discounts**: Select this option to only prevent the manual line or transaction discounts that are applied during a sale by a POS user.</span></span> <span data-ttu-id="94857-110">Produkter, hvor denne indstilling er valgt, er stadig berettiget til kampagner, f.eks. mix og match, og mængde- og tærskelrabatter.</span><span class="sxs-lookup"><span data-stu-id="94857-110">Products with this option selected are still eligible for promotions, such as mix and match and quantity and threshold discounts.</span></span>

-**Bemærk**: Disse indstillinger begrænser ikke pristilsidesættelsen, fordi dette indstiller basisprisen og bliver ikke behandlet som en rabat.
+<span data-ttu-id="94857-111">**Bemærk**: Disse indstillinger begrænser ikke pristilsidesættelsen, fordi dette indstiller basisprisen og bliver ikke behandlet som en rabat.</span><span class="sxs-lookup"><span data-stu-id="94857-111">**Note**: These settings do not restrict the price override operation, because that sets the base price and is not treated as a discount.</span></span>

 ![feltet forhindre rabatter](/media/prevent-discounts.png)